Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction

-One can treat this hyperparameter as an extra dimension to ``tune'' the Bayesian evidence to find the optimum sky region number, however, this would increase the number of parameter dimensions of the cosmological model one has to track.
+One can treat this parameter as an extra dimension to ``tune'' the Bayesian evidence to find the optimum sky region number, however, this would increase the number of parameter dimensions of the cosmological model one has to track.
 Therefore, we do not progress with this extra dimension as the inference is computationally expensive and it has no significant effect on the sky-averaged 21-cm parameter inference as the posterior distributions are seen to be uncorrelated later on.
 We note that for the analysis of a real experimental dataset, this extra dimension has to be taken into account.

 For the sky-averaged 21-cm signal component, we parameterise the Gaussian signal model of eq. (\ref{eqn:G21Signal}) with $\theta_{21} = (f_{0,21}, \sigma_{21}, A_{21})$.
 For the noise contribution, we have varying parameterisation $\theta_{\mathrm{noise}}$ depending on the likelihood functions used.
 Therefore, we have the following parameterisation for each model: $\theta_{M_1} = (\theta_{\mathrm{fg}}, \theta_{21}, \theta_{\mathrm{noise}})$ and $\theta_{M_2} = (\theta_{\mathrm{fg}}, \theta_{\mathrm{noise}})$.